techidaily/site-howto/source/_posts/restore-missing-app-icon-on-xiaomi-civi-3-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-access.techidaily.com/new-2024-approved-brief-sequences-lasting-impressions-time-lapse-with-samsung/"><u>[New] 2024 Approved Brief Sequences, Lasting Impressions Time-Lapse with Samsung</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/new-sprinting-to-victory-key-moments-from-2-omics-games/"><u>[New] Sprinting to Victory Key Moments From 2 Omics Games</u></a></li>
-<li><a href="https://fox-boxes.techidaily.com/updated-in-2024-best-windows-sketchpad-selections-cost-free-and-premium-plans/"><u>[Updated] In 2024, Best Windows Sketchpad Selections Cost-Free & Premium Plans</u></a></li>
-<li><a href="https://youtube-docs.techidaily.com/approved-elite-writes-on-10-free-video-transcript-extractors/"><u>2024 Approved Elite' Writes on 10 Free Video Transcript Extractors</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/2024-approved-overcoming-firs-display-issues-in-face-to-face-conferencing/"><u>2024 Approved Overcoming Fir's Display Issues in Face-to-Face Conferencing</u></a></li>
+<li><a href="https://facebook-video-recording.techidaily.com/updated-how-to-live-stream-gopro-to-facebook-and-periscope-for-2024/"><u>[Updated] How to Live Stream Gopro to Facebook and Periscope for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/6-solutions-to-fix-error-505-in-google-play-store-on-samsung-galaxy-s23-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Solutions to Fix Error 505 in Google Play Store on Samsung Galaxy S23 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/4-solutions-to-fix-unfortunately-your-app-has-stopped-error-on-infinix-smart-8-plus-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Solutions to Fix Unfortunately Your App Has Stopped Error on Infinix Smart 8 Plus | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/7-solutions-to-fix-error-code-963-on-google-play-of-honor-x9b-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Error Code 963 on Google Play Of Honor X9b | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/6-fixes-to-unfortunately-whatsapp-has-stopped-error-popups-on-samsung-galaxy-f15-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Fixes to Unfortunately WhatsApp has stopped Error Popups On Samsung Galaxy F15 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-xiaomi-mix-fold-3-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Xiaomi Mix Fold 3 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-honor-magic5-ultimate-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of Honor Magic5 Ultimate | Dr.fone</u></a></li>
-<li><a href="https://win-solutions.techidaily.com/god-of-war-memory-error-explained-strategies-for-playing-without-interruptions/"><u>God of War Memory Error Explained: Strategies for Playing Without Interruptions</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-5-techniques-to-transfer-data-from-nokia-g310-to-iphone-15141312-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Techniques to Transfer Data from Nokia G310 to iPhone 15/14/13/12 | Dr.fone</u></a></li>
-<li><a href="https://windows11.techidaily.com/leverage-full-power-of-windows-11-today/"><u>Leverage Full Power of Windows 11 Today</u></a></li>
+<li><a href="https://fake-location.techidaily.com/can-life360-track-you-when-your-poco-f5-pro-5g-is-off-drfone-by-drfone-virtual-android/"><u>Can Life360 Track You When Your Poco F5 Pro 5G is off? | Dr.fone</u></a></li>
+<li><a href="https://graphic-issues.techidaily.com/ceasing-operation-solutions-for-laptop-screens-not-working/"><u>Ceasing Operation: Solutions for Laptop Screens Not Working</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/crafting-seamless-image-transfers-across-operating-systems-for-2024/"><u>Crafting Seamless Image Transfers Across Operating Systems for 2024</u></a></li>
+<li><a href="https://screen-sharing-recording.techidaily.com/discover-and-set-up-vrecorder-in-minutes-148-characters-for-2024/"><u>Discover & Set Up VRecorder in Minutes (148 Characters) for 2024</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-app-not-available-in-your-country-play-store-problem-on-vivo-y200e-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix App Not Available in Your Country Play Store Problem on Vivo Y200e 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/full-guide-how-to-fix-connection-is-not-private-on-realme-v30-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Full Guide How To Fix Connection Is Not Private on Realme V30 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/gmail-not-working-on-oneplus-nord-ce-3-5g-7-common-problems-and-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Gmail Not Working on OnePlus Nord CE 3 5G 7 Common Problems & Fixes | Dr.fone</u></a></li>
+<li><a href="https://youtube-videos.techidaily.com/in-2024-amplify-your-channel-effortless-tactics-for-more-views/"><u>In 2024, Amplify Your Channel Effortless Tactics for More Views</u></a></li>
+<li><a href="https://some-approaches.techidaily.com/in-2024-unique-soundscapes-for-your-one-person-show/"><u>In 2024, Unique Soundscapes for Your One-Person Show</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/maxing-out-your-ears-and-wallet-on-apples-headphones/"><u>Maxing Out Your Ears & Wallet on Apple's Headphones</u></a></li>
+<li><a href="https://fox-place.techidaily.com/secure-your-files-seamlessly-combining-outlook-backup-with-dropbox-for-enhanced-safety/"><u>Secure Your Files Seamlessly: Combining Outlook Backup with Dropbox for Enhanced Safety</u></a></li>
+<li><a href="https://fox-boxes.techidaily.com/visualizing-success-designing-captivating-teasers-and-trailers-for-your-podcasts/"><u>Visualizing Success Designing Captivating Teasers and Trailers for Your Podcasts</u></a></li>
-<li><a href="https://howto.techidaily.com/super-easy-ways-to-deal-with-xiaomi-redmi-note-12r-unresponsive-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Super Easy Ways To Deal with Xiaomi Redmi Note 12R Unresponsive Screen | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/what-to-do-when-itel-p55t-has-black-screen-of-death-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What To Do When Itel P55T Has Black Screen of Death? | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/top-4-android-system-repair-software-for-samsung-galaxy-s23plus-bricked-devices-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Top 4 Android System Repair Software for Samsung Galaxy S23+ Bricked Devices | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/why-does-my-realme-narzo-60x-5g-keep-turning-off-by-itself-6-fixes-are-here-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Does My Realme Narzo 60x 5G Keep Turning Off By Itself?
-6 Fixes Are Here | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-honor-80-pro-straight-screen-edition-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Honor 80 Pro Straight Screen Edition Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/why-your-motorola-moto-g04-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Motorola Moto G04 Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-motorola-moto-e13-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Motorola Moto E13 Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
 </ul></div>